 A crowd funnels into the vast Salomon DECI auditorium for what they have waited years, months, weeks, and days for.
 Election night is upon us.
-Students nurse Diet Cokes and enjoy warm slices of Papa John's as the program commences.
+Students nurse Diet Cokes and enjoy warm slices of Domino's as the program commences.
 Several speakers address the nervous, yet passionate, room as results trickle in.
 Trump takes Kentucky and Indiana.
 The room erupts in boos.
 This is to be expected.
 No one would ever foresee Harris winning these states.
 Yet, for some reason, we’re all put on edge.

 For every boo shouted in vain of Donald Trump, a tenfold applause rips through the auditorium.
 The atmosphere is electric.
 These students care.
 These students believe in the democratic process.
 This energy is stoked by the first two speakers: Speaker of the Rhode Island House of Representatives K. Joseph Shekarchi and Providence Mayor Brett Smiley.
 Each speaks confidently of Harris’ chances and paints a bright picture of the future for the students in the room.